Hilton Lake Homeowners Association

 The Junk Vehicle Affidavit Form is available on the Washington State Department of Licensing (DOL) website.
 Please have it available for the law enforcement officer or registered tow truck operator (RTTO) to complete.

-Board meetings are normally (not always) held the SECOND THURSDAY of the month at the Hilton Lake Fire Station.
+Board meetings are normally held the SECOND THURSDAY of the month at the Hilton Lake Fire Station.

 Snohomish County Information